Geckostya/maze_generator/README.md

 Output
 ------

-The generator create a ".pgm" and ".yaml" files to load in your map server
+The generator creates a ".pgm" and ".yaml" files to load in your map server

 ![Grid map example](https://pp.userapi.com/c636427/v636427848/63566/pqz7axVrZ2w.jpg)